zartyblartfast/BeyondHorizon_Twitter/docs/project_plan.md

 # Beyond Horizon Twitter AI Agent

 ## Project Overview
 An AI-powered Twitter bot that automates the sharing of fascinating Long Line of Sight (LoS) views from around the world.
-This project aims to build an engaged community around remarkable viewpoints, encouraging users to discover, verify, and contribute new LoS locations using our web-based calculation tool at [website_url].
+This project aims to build an engaged community around remarkable viewpoints, encouraging users to discover, verify, and contribute new LoS locations using our web-based calculation tool.

 ## Project Goals
 1. Share verified LoS views with accurate calculations